le0kar0ub1/GenesisBAck/README.md

 ## About

-The project is divided into 4 fat modules.
+The project is divided into 4 fat parts.

 | `Core`                               | `Debug`                  | `MMU`                   | `SoC`                                          |
 |--------------------------------------|--------------------------|-------------------------|------------------------------------------------|